consideRatio/default-hub-homepage/README.md

 ### 2. Test other template changes

 If you create a branch in this repository with a name that matches `<cluster-name>`-`<hub-name>`in the [2i2c hubs repository](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters), then the changes in this branch will be reflected on that cluster and hub.
-This can be used either for testing (if this branch gets deleted once the changes have been merged into the main branch), or for having specific hompage customizations per hub.
+This can be used either for testing (if this branch gets deleted once the changes have been merged into the main branch), or for having specific homepage customizations per hub.

 **Steps for testing changes on staging:**